daKmoR/testing-workflow-for-web-components/README.md

 ![01-watch-mode-intro](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/01-watch-mode-intro.gif)

-That was quite easy let's up the game a little.
+That was quite easy lets up the game a little.

 ### Adding a test for shadow dom